 How to join

-The Covid-19 temporary register is currently open to people who left our permanent register between 1 March 2015 and 28 February 2021.
+The Covid-19 temporary register is currently open to people who left our permanent register after 1 March 2015.

 See our Covid-19 temporary registration page for details.

 After you submit your application, we'll check your details and let you know when we have added you to the Covid-19 temporary register.
 If we have any questions, we'll get in touch.

 You'll be added to the temporary register as either a registered nurse, midwife or dual qualified nurse and midwife.
 We won't add any fields of practice or annotations to your temporary registration.